SingleAccretion/Dotnet-Runtime.Dev/README.md

 6) `basediffs`: whether to use the "base" Jit for the diff.
 7) Path to a `.dll` file: the PIN tool library to use for the diffs.
 Useful for testing in-development PIN tools.
 8) `trace`: whether to use the "trace" mode of the PIN tool.
 Traces will be saved to `diffs/basetp.txt` and `diffs/difftp.txt` and analyzed with `analyze-pin-trace-diff.ps1`.
+9) `tracediff`: same as `trace`, but only instrument the "diff" Jit and use results from `diffs/basetp.txt` as the base.

 #### `analyze-pin-trace-diff.ps1` - diff the traces produced by the PIN tool